 You've selected your project and purchased the caulk and accessories.
 Now it's time to learn how to caulk.
-These easy steps will give you the smoothest and cleanest results possible.
+These caulking tips and steps show you how to use a caulk gun and how to get the smoothest and cleanest results possible.

 Product costs, availability and item numbers may vary online or by market.

 Caulking fills gaps and cracks to keep air, water and bugs out of your home.
 Caulking is typically done around windows, doors, pipes, plumbing and wherever there's a break in siding.
 If you're unsure of the type of caulk to use, check out our Caulk Buying Guide to buy the right type for your project.

 Remove old caulk using a caulk-removal tool or utility knife.
 Dislodge and remove all old caulk in the joint.

 A clean surface is key to ensuring a sealant will bond.
 Make sure that the surface is clear of old caulk, peeling paint, dirt, rust, mold or moisture.
 Use a wire brush and a caulk-removing solution to clean the surface.
 Then, for indoor projects, wipe down with rubbing alcohol or disinfectant.

 Add touch-up paint to any areas that are weathered or were damaged when the caulk was removed.

 If your project is indoors, apply painter's tape around the area you're caulking.
 This will result in cleaner caulk lines.

 Press the release at the rear of the gun with your thumb, releasing the plunger at the back of the gun.
 Pull the plunger all the way back.
 Put the tube into the gun, with the nozzle in the front.
 Push the plunger tightly into the back of the tube, and remove your thumb.
 The gun is now loaded.